philipp-baumann/simplerspec-pedometron-article/README.md

 my intuition told me that streamlining all analysis steps would aid in more efficiently estimating the composition and properties of natural materials.
-More importantly, it would allow a sustainable basis for model development and sharing with collaborators.
+More importantly, it would allow a sustainable basis for model development and sharing with collaborators by reducing repetitive boilerplate code.
+Henceforth, I started continously building simplerspec, to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.

-However, I was far from being there (now still).
-Soon I realized that while extending explorations of various options along modeling steps, such as pre-processing to achieve robust and accurate models, I ended up writing more and more verbose code for repetitive or only slighly different tasks.
-I felt I could do better at some point and get rid of the verbose boilerplate coding I was doing.
-To solve this more elegantly, I started continously building the simplerspec package with the goal of delivering beginner-friendly and standardized functions.
-In short, to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.

 # Prepare the R environment for spectral analysis